David G. Mugar

-David G. Mugar is Chairman and Chief Executive Officer of Mugar Enterprises, Inc., and a well-known New England businessman and philanthropist.
+David G. Mugar is Chairman and Chief Executive Officer of Mugar Enterprises, Inc. in Boston and a well-known New England businessman and philanthropist.

 Mr. Mugar, in partnership with Don Law, is co-owner of the Boston Opera House, the Paradise Night Club and House of Blues in Boston.
 Mr. Mugar also oversees equity and bond investments, retail businesses, venture capital and other closely held investments.

-He was the principal owner of and Chairman and Chief Executive Officer of New England Television Corporation, which owned and operated CBS affiliate Channel 7 in Boston for 11 years as well as the NBC-affiliated radio station WHDH-AM.
+He was the principal owner of and Chairman and Chief Executive Officer of New England Television Corporation which owned and operated WHDH-TV, Channel 7 a CBS affiliate in Boston for 11 years as well as the NBC-affiliated radio station WHDH-AM.

-Since 1974 Mr. Mugar served as Executive Producer for Boston’s July 4th event on the Esplanade.
-In the spring of 2016 he announced his retirement from his leadership role.
-In September 2016 Mr. Mugar then announced that, starting in 2017, the Boston Pops will produce the July 4th Esplanade events.
+Since 1974 Mr. Mugar served as Executive Producer for the Boston Pops Fireworks Spectacular held each July 4th on the Esplanade in Boston.
+In the spring of 2016 he announced his retirement as Executive Producer.
+In September 2016 Mr. Mugar then announced that, starting in 2017, the Boston Pops will produce the Boston Pops Fireworks Spectacular every July 4th.